Theresa Wardon has represented clients in complex commercial, class action, and product liability matters before federal and state courts.

 Before joining the firm, Ms. Wardon served as law clerk to The Honorable Neil M. Gorsuch of the United States Court of Appeals for the Tenth Circuit.

 While in law school, Ms. Wardon worked in Northwestern's Supreme Court Clinic, where she assisted in the preparation of petitions for certiorari, merits briefs, and moot courts for lawyers arguing before the Court.
 She also participated in Northwestern's Children and Family Justice Center, where she successfully represented a child facing deportation before an immigration court.

-Tietsworth v.
-Sears, Roebuck and Co. and Whirlpool Corp., No. 5:09-cv-00288, 2013 WL 1303100 (N.D.
-Cal.
-Mar.
-28, 2013) - Defeated motion to certify a nationwide breach-of-warranty class in a case alleging that certain Kenmore washing machines contained defective electronic control boards that caused the machines to malfunction.
+- Defeated a motion to certify a nationwide breach of warranty class in a case alleging that certain appliances contained defective electronic control boards that caused the machines to malfunction.

 - U.S. District Court for the District of Colorado